 Brian G. Atwood has served as a Managing Director of Versant Ventures, a healthcare-focused venture capital firm that he co-founded, since 1999.
 Prior to founding Versant Ventures, Mr. Atwood served as a general partner of Brentwood Associates, a venture capital firm.
 He was also founder, President and Chief Executive Officer of Glycomed, Inc., a biopharmaceutical company.
-Mr. Atwood is currently a director of Clovis Oncology, Inc., and Five Prime Therapeutics, Inc. and a number of privately held companies.
-Mr. Atwood served as a director of Cadence Pharmaceuticals, Inc. from March 2006 until its acquisition in March 2014, Helicos BioSciences Corporation from 2003 until September 2011, Pharmion Corporation from January 2000 until its acquisition in March 2008, and Trius Therapeutics, Inc. from February 2007 until its acquisition in September 2013.
-Mr. Atwood holds a B.S. in Biological Sciences from the University of California, Irvine, an M.S. in Ecology from the University of California, Davis, and an M.B.A. from Harvard University.
+Mr. Atwood is currently a director of Clovis Oncology, Inc., Immune Design Corp. and OpGen Inc., and a number of privately held companies.
+Mr. Atwood served as a director of Five Prime Therapeutics, Inc. from 2002 until March 2016, Cadence Pharmaceuticals, Inc. from March 2006 until its acquisition in March 2014, Helicos BioSciences Corporation from 2003 until September 2011, Pharmion Corporation from January 2000 until its acquisition in March 2008, and Trius Therapeutics, Inc. from February 2007 until its acquisition in September 2013.
+Mr. Atwood holds a B.S. in Biological Sciences from the University of California, Irvine, an M.S. in Ecology from the University of California, Davis, and an M.B.A. from Harvard Business School.